HRRPGraphNet: Make HRRPs to Be Graphs for Efficient Target Recognition

-As shown in Fig. \ref{Fig_2}, the proposed HRRPGraphNet consists of three main modules: the graph generation module, the local and global feature extraction module, and the attention-based classification module.
-These modules work together to create an attentive graph convolution network specifically designed for graph-based HRRP recognition.
+The proposed HRRPGraphNet consists of three main parts: graph generation, the local and global feature extraction module, and the attention module.
+These modules work together to create an attentive graph convolution network specifically designed for our graph-theoretic approach for HRRP RATR.
 Initially, the input HRRP sequences are converted into graphs.
-Subsequently, the local and global features are extracted and fed into the attention-based classification module to produce the final result.
-Further details on each module will be discussed below.
+Subsequently, the local and global features are extracted and fed into the attention module to produce the final result.